Ward Boundary Review

 • North Central has been moved out of its original Ward boundary once already (2020 election).
 What consideration is given to ensuring some continuity for neighborhoods and residents in those areas?

-astevens asked about 1 year ago
+astevens asked over 1 year ago

 Thank you for your question.